The precise tail behavior of the total progeny of a killed branching random walk: Proof of Theorem : The critical case Proof of Theorem 2: The critical case

 We look at the critical case $\psi'(\varrho_*)=0$.
 By linear transformation on $V$, we may assume that $\varrho_*=1$ in the whole section without any loss of generality.
-We investigate the tail distribution of the number of leaves $\#\cL[0]$ (see (\ref{l[a]}) for the definition).
+We investigate the tail distribution of the number of leaves $\#\cL[0]$; see (\ref{l[a]}) for the definition.
 We will see that when $\cL[0]$ is large, the main contribution comes from particles that reached a critical height $L$.
-For integrability reasons, we will also restrict to {\it good} particles whose brothers do not display atypical jumps, and are not too many.
-We denote by $\I(v):= \{ u\in \cT \, : \, {\buildrel \leftarrow \over u}={\buildrel \leftarrow \over v} \, ; \, u \neq v \}$ the set of brothers of $v$ ( ${\buildrel \leftarrow \over v}$ denotes as before the parent of $v$ in the tree $\cT$).
+For integrability reasons, we will also restrict to \textit{good} particles whose brothers do not display atypical jumps, and are not too many.
+We denote by $\I(v):= \{ u\in\cT \dvtx{\buildrel\leftarrow \over u}={\buildrel\leftarrow\over v}; u \neq v \}$ the set of brothers of $v$ (${\buildrel\leftarrow\over v}$ denotes as before the parent of $v$ in the tree $\cT$).
 For $\lambda>1, L>1$ (typically $\lambda$ is a large constant whereas $L\to\infty$), we say that

-and $u \in \gg(L, \lambda)$ if such $j$ does not exist.
-In words, $\gg(L, \lambda)$ collects {\it good} particles in the sense that their large moments are finite, however $\bb(L, \lambda)$ is a set of {\it bad} particles for which only low moments exist.
-Recall (\ref{zl}) that $Z[0, L]= \sum_u 1_{\{ \tau_0^-(u) = |u| < \tau_L^+(u)\}}$ counts the number of leaves in the killed branching random walk that did not touch the level $L$.
-Let us decompose $Z[0, L]$ as the sums over good particles and bad particles: with The following lemma shows that we can neglect the number of {\it bad} particles.
+and $u \in\gg(L, \lambda)$ if such $j$ does not exist.
+In words, $\gg(L, \lambda)$ collects \textit{good} particles in the sense that their large moments are finite; however, $\bb(L, \lambda)$ is a set of \textit{bad} particles for which only low moments exist.
+Recall from (\ref{zl}) that $Z[0, L]= \sum_u 1_{\{ \tau_0^-(u) = |u| < \tau _L^+(u)\}}$ counts the number of leaves in the killed branching random walk that did not touch the level $L$.
+Let us decompose $Z[0, L]$ as the sums over good particles and bad particles,